David Schutter: Early life

 Schutter was born and raised in Appleton, Wisconsin, the son of successful insurance salesman Karl Schuetter and his wife Pearl Balliet Schuetter.
 He attended Appleton High School, serving in the student council and as senior class president.
 He was also a top athlete who lettered in basketball, track, and baseball and served as a Badger Boys State delegate.

 Schutter attended Marquette University in 1958 and graduated cum laude less than four years later.
 He then attended University of Wisconsin's law school, graduating at the top of his class and also obtaining a Master's of Arts (MA) from Arizona State University.

 His brief career at the law firm of Lewis Roca Rothgerber Christie (then just 'Lewis & Roca LLP') in Phoenix, Arizona was interrupted when he was enlisted in the Arizona National Guard (the 277th Military Intelligence Detachment) and was deployed to Hawaii as a corporal.
 Schutter was then deployed to Vietnam, where he served at the Tây Ninh Combat Base, after an unsuccessful federal lawsuit that he filed to prevent his unit from being sent overseas.
 He was originally billeted to serve as a combat infantryman but was reclassified as a prison interrogator after the intervention of Patsy Mink and Morris Udall.
 His service only lasted a few months, and he was released in Oakland, California in August 1969.

 Following his return to Hawaii in the same year, he left the Guard to start his own law firm.

 Legal career

-Schutter began his career in the 1970s, representing underworld figures, victims of police misconduct, and some of Hawaii's most prominent criminal defendants.
+Schutter began his career in the 1970s.
 His early career focused on civil litigation.
 Throughout his decades-long career, he worked with many prominent civil attorneys, including future-governor Ben Cayetano, criminal defense attorney F. Lee Bailey (late of the O. J. Simpson trial's "dream team"), and Miranda v.
 Arizona lead counsels John P. Frank and John Flynn.
 He also mentored attorney Steven Levinson, who would later become an Associate Justice of the Supreme Court of Hawaii.